FAQ

 What is an arraignment?

-Arraignment is the formal proceeding where someone is charged with a crime.
+An arraignment is the formal proceeding where someone is charged with a crime.
 The court announces the charges and gives the defendant the opportunity to enter a plea.
 Prosecutors can request the court to detain the defendant or place restrictions on their release.

 What is the difference between a misdemeanor and a felony?